Document

 Conclusion

 Global Depository Receipts remain a cornerstone for Indian companies seeking to tap into international capital markets, offering a cost-effective and efficient way to attract global investors.
-While GDRs provide benefits like portfolio diversification, enhanced credibility, and tax advantages, they also come with challenges such as currency risks and lower liquidity.
+While GDRs offer benefits such as portfolio diversification, enhanced credibility, and tax advantages, they also present challenges, including currency risks and lower liquidity.

 Frequently Asked Questions